cryptocontrol/algo-trading-server/README.md

 **THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR ANY DAMAGE OR LOSS CAUSED BY THIS SOFTWARE.**

 **THERE CAN BE BUGS AND THE BOT MAY NOT PERFORM AS EXPECTED OR SPECIFIED.
 PLEASE CONSIDER TESTING IT FIRST WITH PAPER TRADING AND/OR BACKTESTING ON HISTORICAL DATA.
-ALSO LOOK AT THE CODE TO SEE WHAT HOW IT IS WORKING.**
+ALSO LOOK AT THE CODE TO SEE HOW IT IS WORKS.**

 ## Usage
 Host this server in your own machine and enter in the server's ip and password in the CryptoControl's trading's settings screen as shown below.